 TOOLS & TECHNIQUES

 We reduce pest-damage through careful seasonal rotation and exclude them by means of row cover.
 We are constantly on the look-out for signs of disease, which when necessary, we treat using OMRI-certified sprays to avoid devastation.
-Plant, fungal, or bacterial-based, these sprays target specific pests and are completely safe for human consumption.
+Plant, fungal, or bacterial-based, these sprays target specific pests.

 WATER & SOIL HEALTH